 When LinkedIn launched its long-form publishing platform in February 2014, it hoped to give members a place to blog and connect with others through writing.

 What’s since transpired is a new level of reporting: Journalists and bloggers are using LinkedIn to supplement their stories.
 They’re writing the sidebars that never ran in their home publications.
 They’re deconstructing articles and offering the research that went into each piece.
 And, they’re sharing what it’s like to work in their newsrooms.

 It appears their audience is listening.

-“Journalism is a fascinating world,” said Leslie Hobbs, head of content and community products PR with LinkedIn.
+“Journalism is a fascinating world,” said Leslie Hobbs, the former head of content and community products PR with LinkedIn.
 “People want to read what reporters share.
 LinkedIn users are invested in getting knowledge to help them become better professionals, and journalists are in a great position to reach them.”

 - Republishing articles from their home outlet.

 - Tagging colleagues in their pieces and providing links back to their news site.